7 Tips To Choose Your Battles and Fight For What Matters

 After an hour of back-and-forth, I told my husband to let this go since (1) there was no way for us to locate the guy given that the CCTV footage was too blurry, and (2) the driver was unlikely to step forward even if we did an open call through his cab company.
 Moreover, the amount was US$40 — as working adults, it was easier for us to earn this back than locate a crook in a foreign land.

 So we let go of the incident and enjoyed the rest of our trip.
 I was glad to do so as it was getting draining dealing with the issue.
-Maybe we could have found the driver if we had requested a zoom-in analysis of the CCTV footage, but given the low chance of success, it was easier to move on and focus on bigger things.
+Maybe we could have found the driver if we had requested a zoom-in analysis of the CCTV footage, but given the low chance of success, I thought it was better to move on and focus on bigger things.

 If the problem remains unresolved despite your best effort, let it go.
 Success comes not from not winning every battle, but learning to let go when it’s time to do so.
 While Tip #6 is about knowing when to exit when things don’t go your way, this Tip #7 is about letting go.
 Just because you stop fighting a problem doesn’t mean that you have let go of it mentally.